ory/docs/docs/keto/contributing.md

   look at discussions in the forum and take part in our weekly hangout.
 More info on this in [Communication](#communication).

-- **Helping with open issues.** We have a lot of open issues for Ory Keto and some of them may lack necessary information, some are duplicates of older issues.
+- **Helping with open issues.** We've a lot of open issues for Ory Keto and some of them may lack necessary information, some are duplicates of older issues.
 You can help out by guiding people through the process of filling out the issue template, asking for clarifying information, or pointing them to